128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-dynamic    Dynamically determine sampling based on data volume.
+- dynamic:    Dynamically determine sampling based on data volume.

 ## `configure authority ipfix-collector template-refresh-interval`